-&lt;sup>2 Only if there is no incentive effect would the revenue maxizing tax rate be 100%.
+&lt;sup>1 Only if there is no incentive effect would the revenue maxizing tax rate be 100%.
 The kingdom is normally assumed to have what has been termed a "Laffer curve," which has a revenue maximizing tax rate well under 100%.
-Economist Art Laffer is supposed to have drawn a curve showing tax rates on the horizontal axis and revenue on the vertical axis on napkin while at lunch and somehow managed to have the curve named after him.
+Economist Art Laffer is supposed to have drawn a curve showing tax rates on the horizontal axis and revenue on the vertical axis on nap-kin while at lunch and somehow managed to have the curve named after him.

-The Hobbesian setting can be illustrated with a four by four game in normal form.
-Suppose that Al and Bob each initially have control over 3 units of a final good (apples) and 3 units of a productive input (time).
-Suppose that one's time can be used either to attempt to take units of the good from the other or invested in a manner that will increase the quantity of their own holdings of the final good.
-(Time might be used for stealing one's neighbors apples or for planting apple treas and subsequently harvesting apples from one's orchard).
+used for stealing one's neighbors apples or for planting apple treas and subsequently harvesting apples from one's orchard).
 Efforts to steal an apple requires one unit of the input (time) but reduces the value of the good taken by one half.
 (Theivery either consumes a half unit of the final good, damages the unit taken, or some combination of the two).
 If one use all one's time productively, one more unit of the final good would be available.